 Join our team and use your skills with an organization known nationally for excellence in cancer research!

-As the Regulatory Coordinator II, you will prepare and submit protocols and supporting documents to regulatory bodies such as PRMC, IRB, and IACUC.
-This role submits continuations, amendments, responds to questions, generates reports, and maintains files research files and documentation involving the regulatory requirements for the study/clinical trial.
-Other duties include, representing the Medical Center when meeting with pharmaceutical companies, attending weekly team meetings, and working with other staff to insure all regulatory documents and requirements are met and up-to-date.
-May plan and coordinate strategies for improving efficiency, action plans to improve quality, and training and education of personnel.
-Ensures compliance with all federal and local agencies including the Food and Drug Administration (FDA) and local Institutional Review Board (IRB).
+The Regulatory Coordinator II prepares and submits protocols and supporting documents to regulatory bodies such as PRMC, IRB, and IACUC.
+This role submits continuations, amendments, responds to questions, generates reports, and maintains research files and documentation involving the regulatory requirements for the study/clinical trial.
+Other duties include, representing Cedars-Sinai when meeting with pharmaceutical companies, collaborating during weekly team meetings, and working with other staff to ensure all documentation and requirements are met and current.
+The incumbent may coordinate strategies for improving efficiency, action plans to improve quality, and mentor team members.

 Responsible for drafting Informed Consent Forms (ICFs)/HIPAA(s) and completing the IRB application for clinical trials.